Our beautiful son, Riaan, was diagnosed with a fatal neurodegenerative disease called Cockayne Syndrome.

 We are on the hunt for a cure.

-Unfortunately, we were horrified to learn that right around the time most other children excitedly begin elementary school, our sweet Riaan may face the end of his life.
+Unfortunately, we were devastated to learn that right around the time most other children excitedly begin elementary school, our sweet Riaan may face the end of his life.

-On March 12, 2021, Riaan was diagnosed with Cockayne Syndrome Type II, a fatal and devastating hereditary autosomal recessive disorder.
-Riaan has the most severe type, with an average life expectancy of five years.
+On March 12, 2021, Riaan was diagnosed with Cockayne syndrome Type II, a fatal and devastating autosomal recessive genetic disorder.
+Riaan has the most severe type, with an average life expectancy of five to seven years.

 "There's no cure."